renderedtext/semaphore-docs-new/source/docs/ssh-access-to-build-environment.md

 ### Launching a new SSH session

-To launch such a build environment, visit the build or deploy page and click on the Launch SSH button above your thread's output.
+To launch such a build environment, visit the build or deploy page and click on the Launch SSH button above your jobs's output.

 <img src="/docs/assets/img/ssh-session/ssh-session-1.png" class="img-responsive">